-Sanford Community Garden is where gardeners of all skills can come together and learn how to grow their own organics herbs and vegetables.
+Sanford Community Garden is a place where gardeners of all skills can come together and learn how to grow their own organics herbs and vegetables.
 Our membership includes use of the soil and tools in the shed for working their plots, as well as an invitation to our garden educational events, workshops, workdays, and social gatherings.
-We usually meet every second Saturday of the month, usually at 800 AM from October through June, and 700 AM from July through September, weather permitting.
+We usually meet every second Saturday of the month, usually at 9:00 AM from October through June, and 8:00 AM from July through September, weather permitting.
 At these Second Saturday Workdays we work on projects, do a lot of perimeter weeding, enjoy a guest speaker or just the companionship of fellow gardeners.
 We have quarterly garden meetings as well, with date and times fluctuating.

 The rebuild of the garden was desperately needed due to the aging wood beds, the depleted soil, the warped fence that squirrels leaped through, and limited space.
 The city informed us a few years ago that they are intending for the garden to be under a lease agreement, which means that we would have room to grow but we would be responsible for our own insurance and water bills.
 So this expansion we did could potentially assist us in furthering our education goals, as well as provide space where we could do all sorts of creative garden worshops to help bring funds to the garden.

 The rebuild was a giant effort largely from Lowes of Sanford, who chose us as their Hero’s Project for 2017 which, due to the hurricanes and months of debris storage in the park, was delayed many times, yet we persevered and completed the project in December 2017.
 We are very grateful to them as well as the Altamonte Springs Boy Scouts Troop 849 who used their fundraising, design planning and physical work to create all new irrigation that supplies all 48 of our beds.